Common ostrich: Heart anatomy

 The atrioventricular node position differs from other fowl.
 It is located in the endocardium of the atrial surface of the right atrioventricular valve.
 It is not covered by connective tissue, which is characteristic of vertebrate heart anatomy.
 It also contains fewer myofibrils than usual myocardial cells.
 The AV node connects the atrial and ventricular chambers.
 It functions to carry the electrical impulse from the atria to the ventricle.
 Upon view, the myocardial cells are observed to have large densely packed chromosomes within the nucleus.

 The coronary arteries start in the right and left aortic sinus and provide blood to the heart muscle in a similar fashion to most other vertebrates.
 Other domestic birds capable of flight have three or more coronary arteries that supply blood to the heart muscle.
 The blood supply by the coronary arteries are fashioned starting as a large branch over the surface of the heart.
 It then moves along the coronary groove and continues on into the tissue as interventricular branches toward the apex of the heart.
 The atria, ventricles, and septum are supplied of blood by this modality.
 The deep branches of the coronary arteries found within the heart tissue are small and supply the interventricular and right atrioventricular valve with blood nutrients for which to carry out their processes.
 The interatrial artery of the ostrich is small in size and exclusively supplies blood to only part of the left auricle and interatrial septum.

-These Purkinje fibers (p-fibers) found in the hearts moderator bands are a specialized cardiac muscle fiber that causes the heart to contract.
+These Purkinje fibres (p-fibres) found in the hearts moderator bands are a specialised cardiac muscle fibre that causes the heart to contract.
 The Purkinje cells are mostly found within both the endocardium and the sub-endocardium.
-The sinoatrial node shows a small concentration of Purkinje fibers, however, continuing through the conducting pathway of the heart the bundle of his shows the highest amount of these Purkinje fibers.
+The sinoatrial node shows a small concentration of Purkinje fibres, however, continuing through the conducting pathway of the heart the bundle of his shows the highest amount of these Purkinje fibres.